Hatch Green Chile: History, Flavors, and Uses

 If you happen to be from the Southwestern United States, chances are you know all about hatch green chile.
 New Mexico is considered the green chile capital of the world thanks to their age-old cultivation of these prized peppers.

-Now that we have grown a few New Mexico chile varieties, we’ll share everything we have learned about hatch green chile.
+Now that we have grown New Mexico chiles for several seasons, we’ll share everything we have learned about hatch green chile.
 Let me just say up front, these peppers have won me over for many reasons!
 Let’s get started.

 What is a hatch green chile?